ganttlab/ganttlab-live/README.md

 The values of `GanttStart` and `GanttDue`, each on one dedicated line of your issue description (whether on top or bottom of the description), are considered as the _single source of truth_ if present to generate the gantt chart.

 Only your opened issues are displayed.
 If an issue due date is past, the issue is marked late and **colored red**.
 If not, the issue is **shown green** as being on time.

+## Run it yourself

+Whether you have Docker installed on your local computer ([download and install it](https://www.docker.com/products/docker)), you can try _GanttLab_ right now in four easy steps:

+1. `git clone https://gitlab.com/clorichel/ganttlab` will clone this repository
+1. `cd ganttlab && ./bashInDevEnv.sh` to connect to the development environment
+1. `./bootstrapIt.sh` within the dev environment.
+You will be prompted for your GitLab instance URL and your Private Token (Wanna try with your GitLab.com account?
+Your account Private Token [is here](https://gitlab.com/profile/account)!)
+1. `npm run dev`: run _GanttLab_ right now, from the dev environment

+Enjoy it on http://localhost:8080/!
+You may also read about the long version through [configuring](#configuring) and [installing](#installing).

 ## Configuring